All Products

 Important

-If you want to read data from a table that contains an auto-increment primary key column, make sure that you have queried the values of all primary key columns that include the values of the auto-increment primary key column.
+If you want to read data from a table that contains an auto-increment primary key column, make sure that you obtain the values of all primary key columns, including the auto-increment primary key column.
 For more information, see Configure an auto-increment primary key column.
-If no value is recorded for the auto-increment primary key column, you can call the GetRange operation to specify the range within which data is read based on primary key values from the first primary key column.
+If no value is recorded for the auto-increment primary key column, you can call the GetRange operation to determine the primary key range of data that you want to read based on the values of the first primary key column.

 Description